-After examining and evaluating multiple perspectives on the purpose of education, students will apply Q.U.E.S.T. framework with a group to write an annotated bibliography, literature review, and present an argument in a FORMAL DEBATE.
+After examining and evaluating multiple perspectives on the purpose of education, students will identify ARGUMENT and LINE OF REASONING in an ARGUMENTATIVE article and apply Q.U.E.S.T. framework to write an annotated bibliography, literature review, and present an argument in a FORMAL DEBATE.

 What is the purpose of education?

 Unit Terms: Argument, Purpose, Evidence, Tone, Reliability, Credibility, Bias, Context, Line of Reasoning, Analysis, Commentary, Counterargument, Call to Action

 a.
 Poll Everywhere: What do you think is the purpose of Education?

 b.
 Quote Analysis

 A. “Allegory of the Cave” by Plato (Philosophy)

 A. “Dropping out of College” by Rainford Stauffer (newspaper editorial)

 C. “Education for Profit, Education for Democracy” Martha Nussbaum